Ignarts/CursoRPG/README.md

 ## Credits

-This game was created as part of the Udemy course "[Course Name]" taught by [Instructor Name].
+This game was created as part of the Udemy course "Aprende a crear un videojuego RPG en 2D con Unity" taught by Gianny Dantas.
 I appreciate their dedication and shared knowledge in the development of this project.